BA-SAM: Scalable Bias-Mode Attention Mask for Segment Anything Model: Preliminaries

 where $\lambda_d$ represents the scaling factor.

-\textbf{Absolute \& Relative Position Encoding in Attention.} The original Transformer~\cite{Vaswani2017Attention} incorporates absolute non-parametric positional encoding $p=(p_1,\dots,p_n )$ with the input token embedding $x$ as $x_i=x_i + p_i$, where $p_i,x_i \in \mathrm{R^{d_x}} $.
+\textbf{(ii) Absolute \& Relative Position Encoding.} The original Transformer~\cite{Vaswani2017Attention} incorporates absolute non-parametric positional encoding $p=(p_1,\dots,p_n )$ with $x$ as $x_i=x_i + p_i$.
 Other works replace them with parametric encoding~\cite{gehring2017convolutional} or adopted Fourier-based kernelized versions~\cite{parmar2018image}.
-Absolute position encoding enforces a fixed size for all inputs.
-Recent work~\cite{shaw2018self} considers the pairwise relationships between elements.
-Relative relation is important for tasks where the relative ordering or distance of the elements matters.
-This method encodes the relative position between input elements $x_i$ and $x_j$ into vectors $p_{i,j}^v,p_{i,j}^q,p_{i,j}^k \in \mathrm{R}^{d_z} $.
+Absolute position encoding enforces a fixed size for inputs.
+Recent work ~\cite{shaw2018self} considers the pairwise relationships between elements, which encodes the relative position between input $x_i$ and $x_j$ into vectors $p_{i,j}^v,p_{i,j}^q,p_{i,j}^k \in \mathrm{R}^{d_k} $.
 Then, we reformulate Eq. \eqref{attention} as follows:

 where $p_{i,j}^v,p_{i,j}^q,p_{i,j}^k $ is learned during training.